-The Danish government debt has the highest possible rating (AAA/Aaa) from the largest international credit rating agencies, due to, inter alia, the low debt level.
-At the end of 2016, the Danish central-government debt amounted to kr.
-465 billion or 23 per cent of GDP.
-In addition, the debt structure is very robust.
+The Danish government debt has the highest possible rating (AAA/Aaa) with stable prospects from the largest international credit rating agencies, due to, inter alia, the low debt level and the robust debt structure.
+At the end of 2021, the Danish central-government debt amounted to kr.
+438 billion or 18 per cent of GDP.

-A part of the central government debt reflects borrowing on behalf of government-owned companies.
-Adjusted for such on-lending the central government debt amounted to 18 per cent of GDP in 2016.
+A part of the central government debt reflects borrowing on behalf of government-owned companies (on-lending).
+Adjusted for such on-lending the central government debt amounted to kr.
+289 billion, equivalent to 14 per cent of GDP, at the end of 2021.

 Composition of central government debt

 |Pledging of collateral for swaps

 |Central government's account at Danmarks Nationalbank||-152|